Intensive outpatient, partial hospitalization, and outpatient psychiatric care in Appleton

 Rogers is recognized nationally for treatment of OCD and related anxiety disorders.
 We can help you address compulsive behaviors, such as rituals, avoidance, or overwhelming fears with our program in Appleton.

-We focus on evidence-based therapies for OCD, including cognitive behavioral therapy (CBT); exposure and response prevention (ERP); medication management ; individual, group and family therapy; and experiential therapy.
+We focus on evidence-based therapies for OCD, including cognitive behavioral therapy (CBT); exposure and response prevention (ERP); medication management; individual, group, and family sessions; and experiential therapy.
 Our primary goal is to help you learn strategies to reduce your symptoms and support you for the rest of your life.

 If you or someone you know needs help making adjustments in disordered eating behaviors and thinking patterns, our specialized outpatient program may be able to help.